Mambo-Token/Solidcoins/GoldCoin.md

 $Gold is globally the first real digital Gold, thanks to Kaspa - which himself should be considered as digital Gold, inspite it's name is Silver. :-).

 It will be interesting to watch how the price of $Gold (and Kaspa) in comparision to physical Gold will deveop over time.<br>
 We assume that Kaspa (and $Gold) will surpass in price development of Gold.
 ...
 ## Shops, Restaurants and people accepting $Gold!
 https://pulsar.li
 https://Mambo.Li
 your shop can be listed here if you accept $Gold

-This paper will be updated later on with more fundamentals.
-Read the introduction text of the solidcoin topic and the $Cafe paper.
+## Realistic price expectations of $Gold
+$Gold is capped at 16,67 Kas (Kaspa). it can easily go lower, if people, specially those who minted it, want to liquidate it.
+And since the Gold circulating from minting does not contribute to support the price.
+If demand is enough high, Gold maybe about 16,67.
+With lower demand, it may fall below.
+We put supportive buy orders on Dex's from the treasury.
+You cannot expect $Gold to go above 16,67 Kas long term.
+But you an expect $Gold to be a good place to store value and an ideal and beatifull way to pay.
+The first real digita Gold.

+## Outlook
+Once we have smart contract on L2's on Kaspa, we plan to fully automatize with smart contract most of the selling and buying, making it completely decentralized.
+But for this we nee support of the idea and funds, best to buy into $Gold if you like the idea.

 ## Why Solidcoins? <br>
-Those coins aim to teplace completely the need of stablecoins with their problems with anti crypto authorities and regulations.
+Those coins aim to teplace completely the need of stablecoins with their problems with anti crypto authorities and regulations, control, freezing threats.
 Solidcoins are not stablecoins, but collectible memecoins held in a certain price range in relation to Kas, the ultimate decentralized cryptocurrency.
 Solidcoins makes payment fun, fast, decentralized, easy offer a kine of investment backed partially by Kas (and other solidcoins or mememcoins)

+In case you are searching for the whitepaper.
+This is it. :-).
+This paper may be updated later with more fundamentals.
+Read the introduction text of the solidcoin topic and the $Cafe paper.